ZhelunChen/HILFT-ASHP-DEMO/README.md

 *TBD*

 ## References
-[^1]: Chen, Zhelun, et al. "Development of a Hardware-in-theloop Testbed for Laboratory Performance Verification of Flexible Building Equipment in Typical Commercial Buildings." arXiv preprint arXiv:2301.13412 (2023). [[Paper](https://arxiv.org/abs/2301.13412)]
+[^1]: Chen, Zhelun, et al. "Development of a Hardware-in-the-loop Testbed for Laboratory Performance Verification of Flexible Building Equipment in Typical Commercial Buildings." arXiv preprint arXiv:2301.13412 (2023). [[Paper](https://arxiv.org/abs/2301.13412)]

 [^2]: Langevin, J., et al. "Simulating the human-building interaction: Development and validation of an agent-based model of office occupant behaviors."
 Building and Environment 88 (2015): 27-45.